 It has all the forms and checklists and guidance that your entire PTO/PTA can benefit from, not just the President.

 The event planning and summary forms in the President’s Success Kit are just the ticket to ensure this school event is an absolute hit!

 Over to you!

-I hope this post has given you some great ideas on how to run a successful school carnival!
+I hope this post has given you some great ideas on how to run a successful and profitable school carnival!